Affordable High-Risk Homeowners Insurance

 Get High-Risk Home Insurance Quotes

-No-obligation quotes for properties in wildfire, flood, or aged-structure zones.
+No-obligation quotes for properties in wildfire, flood, coastal, or aged-structure zones—see which insurers are actually interested in your risk profile.

 Why Homes Become “High-Risk”

 Insurers flag homes for factors like wildfire proximity, flood history, roof age, or past water damage.
-Standard carriers may decline those risks, but specialized providers step in with tailored coverage that meets lender requirements without excessive premiums.
+Standard carriers may decline those risks, but specialized providers step in with tailored coverage that still meets your lender’s requirements.

 Top Carriers for High-Risk Properties